paddycull/paddycull.github.io/_posts/2020-03-17-New-JekyllBlogPost PowerShell function.md

 * **categories** - Set by the user with the -Categories function parameter
 * **tags** - Set by the user with the -Tags function parameter
 * **comments** - Set to true.
+* **imgpath** - Custom parameter that contains the relative path to an image directory for the current post.

 It creates the file in the directory that LocalPostDirectory variable is set to, which should be set to the _posts directory of the Jekyll site on the users machine.